Find out more about our Academic Medical Centre and efforts in Academic Medicine

 The Research Support is sub-divided in to 2 areas: a) Pitch-For-Funds and b) Nurturing Clinician Researcher Scheme.

 The PFF is awarded to the ACPs to pilot and seed research programme within the ACPs for clinicians/non-clinicians aspiring to become future researchers.
 Funding quantum for each proposal is capped at $120,000 or $40,000 a year for 3 years.

 b) Nurturing Clinician Researcher Scheme

-The objective of NCRS is to nurture young clinicians to become successful clinician-researchers of the SingHealth Duke-NUS AMC, by supporting them with resources, including funding and protected time, to optimize their research competencies & experience, thus their competitiveness for external research grants and readiness to embark on a sustainable research career.
+The objective of NCRS is to nurture young clinicians to become successful clinician-researchers of the SingHealth Duke-NUS AMC, by supporting them with resources, including funding and protected time, to optimise their research competencies & experience, thus their competitiveness for external research grants and readiness to embark on a sustainable research career.

 Please click here for more information and application materials for CIVDA.

 Please click here for more information and application materials for the Global Health support category.